green-fox-academy/raptor-syllabus/module-04/m04d1/README.md

 - static

 ### Objects
-- is a variable
+- Is a *complex* variable (e.g. not a primitive)
-- needs to be created (the *new* expression)
+- Is usually created with the *new* expression (NB.
+Strings)
-- can be *passed*
+- Is *passed* as a reference (not copied)

 ### Inheriting
 How Java builds upon a progenitor class.
 Creating a sub class from a parent.
-- exposes public and protected methods and attributes
+- Exposes public and protected methods and attributes
-- means to add new methods and attributes (which can be further inherited)
+- Means to add new methods and attributes (which can be further inherited)
-- override methods
+- Overrides methods
 - super() - means to refer the parent class (as opposed to &quot;this&quot;)

 ### Abstract
-- enforce the definition of base function and properties
+- Enforces the definition of base function and properties
-- can have some methods defined while demanding those that extend define the abstract methods
+- Can have some methods defined while demanding those that extend define the abstract methods

 ### Interface & Implements
 - Workaround for inheriting from multiple classes